keboola/developers-docs/cli/commands/template/test/create/index.md

 ## Options

 `--test-name <string>`
-: Run only a test with a specified name
+: Run only the test with the specified name

 `--inputs-file <string>`
-: Path to a file with the template inputs
+: Path to the file containing the template inputs

 `--test-projects-file <string>`
-: File containing projects that could be used for templates
+: File containing the projects available for templates

 `--verbose <bool>`
 : Show details (default false)